ishanpranav/rebus/Design.md

 - navigational information enabling recipients to autopilot to a planet or star.

 ## Future considerations
-It is my intention to keep the software and game design as simple as possible in order to craft a polished prototype.
+I intend to keep the software and game design as simple as possible to craft a polished prototype.
 However, I am currently evaluating certain additional features which, while entertaining, are not essential to the game\'s functioning.

-While each inhabited planets is planned to contain zero or one cargo port, extra buildings under consideration include
+While each inhabited planet is planned to contain zero or one cargo port, extra buildings under consideration include
-- **terminals** offering passengers as an alternative form of cargo (this facilitates colonization -- players may accept passengers from inhabited planets and deposit them onto uninhabited ones to inhabit them or evacuate one planet and migrate its population to planet; population size may have an impact on the economy, and passengers would not be able to be jettisoned; passengers would be considered heavier commodities)
+- **terminals** offering passengers as an alternative form of cargo (this facilitates colonization - players may accept passengers from inhabited planets and deposit them onto uninhabited ones to inhabit them or evacuate one planet and migrate its population to another; population size may have an impact on the economy, and passengers would not be able to be jettisoned; passengers would be considered heavier than all commodities)
-- **banks** allowing a player to accept or deposit wealth into a common pool for any player to collect (this facilitates contracts, transfers of wealth between players, and races between players to arrive at the bank and withdraw first),
+- **banks** allowing a player to accept or deposit wealth into a common pool for any player to collect (this facilitates contracts, transfers of wealth between players, and races between players to arrive at the bank to withdraw first),
 - **shipyards** allowing players to purchase ships,
 - **fuel stations** allowing players to purchase fuel required for movement, and
-- **embassies**: allowing players to negotiate government intervention in the planet\'s economic system (price floors and ceilings).
+- **embassies** allowing players to negotiate government intervention in the planet\'s economic system (via price floors and ceilings).